Federated-Manga/federated-manga-docs/content/en/docs/spec/server_server.md

 allows servers to act as a witness (aka notary), claiming to know the published signing key of an offline server.
 More witnesses will result in less *"dude trust me"*.

-It should be noted that the server hosting the original releases always has *"dude trust me"*.
+**NOTE:** The server hosting the original releases always has *"dude trust me"*.
-In other words, if multiple scanlation groups decide to congregate at a single server, all of them needs to give the server absolute trust.
+In other words, if multiple scanlation groups decide to congregate at a single server, every group needs to give the server absolute trust.

 {{% http-api spec="server-server" api="server_keys" depth=3 %}}